-Turpin takes a comprehensive, skill-building approach to facilitation skills trainingWe focus on the skills necessary for participants to execute whatever meeting facilitation situations they face.
-As particiapants work on their own real-life meeting, concepts are introduced, practiced, refined, and reinforced.
+Turpin takes a comprehensive, skill-building approach to meeting and facilitation skills trainingWe focus on the skills necessary for participants to execute whatever meetings they face.
+As participants work on their own real-life meeting, concepts are introduced, practiced, refined, and reinforced.
 This approach keeps learning grounded and realistic.

 Three concepts central to The Orderly Conversation are woven into the fabric of all of Turpin’s meeting-facilitation skills sessions.

 - Facilitating is an extension of presenting.
 No matter the purpose behind any facilitated event, the content needs to be organized and introduced appropriately.
 Doing so requires the same skills as presenting.
 Therefore, each session begins with developing those skills.

 - Facilitators need to be keenly aware of what’s happening (and not happening) in the room at all times.
 This means that facilitators need to be engaged in the process.
 When they are engaged, they can balance the needs of the meeting with encouraging equal participation among everyone present.

 - Everyone has what we call a Default Approach to facilitating.
 Some default to the control-based, agenda-driven side, sometimes stifling productive dialogue.
 Others encourage too much participation, losing control of the group.
 Understanding one’s Default—and making appropriate adjustments to make up for the associated weaknesses—is key to every facilitator’s success.